jdfenton/extract-sql-from-script/README.md

 ## Required document structure

-The query extractor will look at all text contained between a line ending in `f"""` and a line of `"""`.
+The query extractor will look at all text contained between a line ending in `"""` and a terminating line of `"""`.

 ```
   dim_employee = f"""
     SELECT
       first_name
     FROM
       employee_table
   """
  ```